dusty-nv/jetson-containers/README.md

 ## Building the Containers

-To rebuild the containers from a Jetson device running [JetPack 4.4](https://developer.nvidia.com/embedded/jetpack), first clone this repo:
+To rebuild the containers from a Jetson device running [JetPack 4.4](https://developer.nvidia.com/embedded/jetpack) or newer, first clone this repo:

 ``` bash
 $ git clone https://github.com/dusty-nv/jetson-containers